tzfun/tzfun/README.md

 - 📺 In 2022, I open-sourced a web terminal plugin: [vue-web-terminal](https://tzfun.github.io/vue-web-terminal/).
 - 🍎 In 2023, in order to get a free and better ETCD management experience, I open-sourced an ETCD client: [etcd-workbench](https://tzfun.github.io/etcd-workbench/).
 - 📱 In 2024, I learned Rust and used it to refactor [etcd-workbench](https://tzfun.github.io/etcd-workbench/) into a desktop application.
-- 🎇 Now, I am learning more new things to realize my plan of becoming a full-stack developer, such as using Rust to develop server programs with better performance, using Swift to develop Apple apps, etc.
+- 🎇 Now, I am learning more new things to realize my plan of becoming a full-stack developer, such as mobile app development, blockchain development, etc.

 ## My Projects